By Qasim Nauman and Sheree Sardar

 "Because this one (Lodhi) is the army's guy, they may consider this an insult," said Hasan Askari Rizvi, an independent political analyst.

-The military, which sets foreign and security policies, drew rare public criticism after U.S. special forces killed al Qaeda leader Osama bin Laden on Pakistani soil in a raid in May 2011, an act seen by many Pakistanis as a violation of sovereignty.
+The military, which sets foreign and security policies, drew rare public criticism after U.S. special forces killed Osama bin Laden on Pakistani soil in a raid in May last year, an act seen by many Pakistanis as a violation of their sovereignty.

 By going on the offensive, civilian leaders risk inviting the wrath of an army that runs a vast business empire when it is not watching its old rival India or fighting Taliban insurgents.